Streaming-Data-Analytics/2024-2025_SML-vs-CL/README.md

 Student: **[To be assigned]**

-**DISCAIMER**: This project requires a neural networks/deep learning background.
+**DISCLAIMER**: This project requires a neural networks/deep learning background.
 _____
 # Brief Description
 This project compares Streaming Machine Learning (SML) and Continual Learning (CL) models on data streams with **temporal dependencies**, under **virtual and real drift scenarios**.
 We use a weather dataset to predict air temperature based on various weather features, divided into five concepts representing different weather patterns.